 Ancient grains are all the rage, but tried-and-true favorites cost less while offering great nutrition.
-Corn and rice are good everyday options.
-Supermarket sales and buying in bulk allow you to supplement with more expensive gluten-free grains such as quinoa, millet and buckwheat.
+Corn and rice are good everyday options, and are available in whole-grain form, such as whole-grain cornmeal and brown rice.
+Supermarket sales and buying in bulk allow you to supplement with more expensive gluten-free grains such as quinoa, millet, sorghum and buckwheat.

 When it comes to saving on milk products, what is important is how you buy.
 For yogurt, purchase the plain variety in bulk to save money.
 For additional savings, buy generic milk brands, purchasing blocks of cheese in lieu of pre-shredded and using powdered milk for recipes.

 - Make gluten-free versions of convenience foods, including breads, baked goods, sauces, dressings and soups.
 Cook in large quantities and refrigerate or freeze until needed.

 - Save specialty gluten-free items for true convenience needs and special occasions.
 When possible, buy in bulk.

 - Invest in a few gluten-free cookbooks.
 You'll overcome the cost by saving money on groceries.
 You can also check out cookbooks from your local library and see which ones you'd like to buy.